Spanier-Whitehead duality for topological coHochschild homology: Topological CoHochschild Homology

-\begin{rem} One can be tempted to dualize the notion of strong $\O$-monoidal functor.
-But notice that a functor $F:\C\rightarrow \D$ is a strong $\O$-monoidal functor if and only if its opposite $F:\C\op\rightarrow \D\op$ is a strong $\O$-monoidal functor.
+\begin{rem} A functor $F:\C\rightarrow \D$ is a strong $\O$-monoidal functor if and only if its opposite $F:\C\op\rightarrow \D\op$ is a strong $\O$-monoidal functor.
 This follows from \cite[1.3]{dualcocart}.
 In particular, we recover the well-known result that strong $\O$-monoidal functors are colax $\O$-monoidal. \end{rem}

 In order to define the cyclic bar and cobar construction in the $\infty$-category setting, we use the approach of \cite{tch}.
-For any symmetric monoidal $\infty$-category $\Co$ (or more generally any $\infty$-operad), we can define its active part $(\Co)_\mathsf{act}$ as the pullback (see \cite[2.2.4.1]{HA}):
+For any symmetric monoidal $\infty$-category $\Co$ (or more generally any $\infty$-operad), we can define its active part $(\Co)_\mathsf{act}$ as the pullback (see \cite[2.2.4.1]{HA})